 There are many ways in which positive pay is a smart form of business banking.
 It simplifies the check cashing process, helps a business reduce errors, and saves on labor costs.
 Other key advantages include:

 Every check presented for payment is automatically verified.
 This includes checks presented at all banking offices.
-Positive pay will prevent payment of duplicate checks and protect against lost or stolen checks too.
+Positive pay will prevent payment of duplicate checks and also protect against lost or stolen checks.

 Positive pay dramatically reduces the chances of check fraud.
 It’s like having a set of robotic eyes to look over everything.
 A business has the enhanced ability to identify and return fraudulent items, including payee name suspects.
 A bank works with a company to verify you have actually issued/received the checks posted to the account.